Japan will invest $30bn in Africa over the next three years, Prime Minister Shinzo Abe has pledged at a summit in Kenya.

 READ MORE: Japan's Africa ambitions

-Abe also announced the launch of the Japan-Africa economic forum, adding that Japanese government officials and business leaders will be visiting the continent every three years.
+Abe also announced the launching of the Japan-Africa economic forum, adding that Japanese government officials and top business leaders will be visiting the continent every three years.

 "This is an investment that has faith in Africa's future."